What’s your foreign policy? / The Politics of Business

 If you do want to address users in a native language, there are various methods of doing so from your website.
 The most basic of these is to use the Google or Bing translator, both of which have widgets for enabling site translation.

-At the more mature end of the spectrum, translators are surprisingly cost-effective and can be found through conventional channels, or on freelance-finder sites such as peopleperhour.com which currently lists 259 available translators – as well as odesk.com.
+At the more mature end of the spectrum, translators are surprisingly cost-effective and can be found through conventional channels, or on freelance-finder sites such as peopleperhour.com (external link) which currently lists 259 available translators – as well as odesk.com (external link).

 From a marketing point of view, the first step to take is to make potential customers aware that you offer services internationally.
 In the first instance that means updating your website to make this readily apparent.
 For an e-commerce site you’ll need to add alternate currencies and additional billing address options.